 for appointment please call: (520) 309-1671

 Heather graduated from the Providence Institute's combined Zen Shiatsu and Massage Therapy 1200 hour program in 2002.
 She has since studied various forms of Asian bodywork including Ampuku (Japanese bellywork), Qi Nei Tsang, Unwinding the Belly technique, Flying Qi Shiatsu, and continued study in Chinese Medicine (acu-channels and points and Shiatsu techniques).
 She also practices various styles of Craniosacral Therapy including Biodynamic Craniosacral.
-Additionally, Heather works with many athletes incorporating her study of Russian Sports Massage training with Oleg Bouimer and currently works with University of Arizona Swimming and Diving and visiting soccer teams, professional cyclists and amateur athletes.
+Additionally, Heather works with many athletes incorporating her study of Russian Sports Massage training with Oleg Bouimer and currently works with University of Arizona Swimming and Diving, visiting soccer teams, professional cyclists and amateur athletes.

 Heather takes great care in her work and loves what she does.
 Her goal as a practitioner is to draw on her TCM, Shiatsu and Russian Sports Massage background and treat each person in a holistic way.
 Creating a unique experience with each treatment she believes will sustain longer lasting results and harmonize the individual's unique imprint.